TakuMediation/Taku_iOS_Demo/README.md

 Modify the ad placement IDs in the sample ad implementation files.

-4.For migration from v6.4.93 and earlier versions, please refer to the migration guide: https://help.takuad.com/docs/1EeNDDyJ
+4.For migration from v6.4.93 and earlier versions to v6.5.xx, please refer to the migration guide: https://help.takuad.com/docs/1EeNDDyJ
-After upgrading to iOS v6.5.34, if you have a custom ad platform, you must complete the adaptation for the new version according to the following documents.
+After upgrading to iOS v6.5.xx, if you have a custom ad platform, you must complete the adaptation for the new version according to the following documents.
 Otherwise, ads from the custom ad platform will not be available.
 [Custom Ad Platform Integration Guide](https://help.takuad.com/docs/A8t5SJDI)
 [Custom Base Adapter](https://help.takuad.com/docs/CQuN9eZp)
 [Custom Banner Ad Adapter](https://help.takuad.com/docs/D4WU29qX)